Prayer and Liturgy

 At St John Fisher Primary, pupils are given time, and their own personal Prayer Journals, to develop the skill of Prayer Journaling.
 We allocate time for pupils to ‘prayer journal’ on a weekly basis from Year Two upwards.
 Come and See, encourages the use of journaling as a regular activity.

 “Be still and know that I am God” (Psalm 46:10) said the psalmist, for spending time in silence, in God’s presence is a gift and allowing ourselves the space to do this is something we should all take the opportunity to do.
 One of the best ways we can do this is by creating our very own special prayer journal.

 We learn about World Religions as part of our RE curriculum.
-We spend two weeks learning about Judaism and one week learning about Islam.
+We spend one week learning about Hinduism, one week learning about Judaism and one week learning about Islam.
 We follow the themes of Look, discover and respect which develop throughout the school.
-We also learn about important days, celebrations and festivals of other faiths during whole school collective worship.
+We also learn about important days, celebrations and festivals of other faiths during whole school collective worship (prayer and liturgy).

 "Be kind to one another" Ephesians 4:32

 The Christian year has two cycles: the Christmas Cycle (Advent-Christmas-Epiphany) and the Easter Cycle (Lent-Easter-Pentecost).
 Within each cycle are a preparatory season symbolised by the colour purple and a festival season symbolised by the colour white.
 After each cycle there is an ordinary time of growth symbolised the colour green.
 Therefore there is a sequence of seasons using purple, white, and green in that order twice each year.

 Please view the Liturgical Calendar for 2023-2024 below.